Skip over main navigation

 So many talented potential students miss out on a University education, simply because they do not have the funds to support the costs associated with tuition and living.
 For international students, or for those balancing family or work commitments alongside their studies, the pressures can be even greater.

-We have been given the rare opportunity to recommit to our founding principle, to provide pioneering education to all, via the transformation of 29 Marylebone Road.
+We have been given the rare opportunity to recommit to our founding principle, to provide pioneering education to all, via the transformation of ZONE 29.
 The redevelopment is set to be the most ambitious undertaking in the University’s recent history, becoming a place where students, researchers and businesses can co-exist to mutually upskill and develop, invigorating London’s revival from the past 18 months.

 Tag cloud